olooney/oranlooney.com/content/post/jeopardy.md

         content = response['message']['content']
         return content

-In Jeopardy!, the column category is often essential to keep in mind.
+In Jeopardy!, the category (column header on the board) is often essential.
 It can provide an initial letter, a word length, a time period, or other essential context without which the answer might be ambiguous.
 For that reason, we use it as part of the prompt template.